NorikHovhannisyan/Digit-Recognizer/README.md

 - Performance metric: categorization accuracy
 - A model with accuracy ≈ 0.99 means it correctly classifies 99% of test images.

-## 🚀 Submission Format

-For each image in test.csv, you must predict the digit and save results as:

-ImageId,Label
-1,3
-2,7
-3,8
-...

 ## 🧾 Technologies Used

 - Python